GitMuhammadAli/RentWise-FYP/README.md

 ## 📌 Problem Statement

-Traditional rental processes lack transparency, trust, and security.
-Users often face unreliable agreements, unverifiable reviews, and time-consuming manual processes.
+Traditional rental processes are plagued by a lack of transparency, trust, and security.
+Users frequently encounter:

+Unreliable or forged rental agreements

+Unverifiable and biased user reviews

+Time-consuming manual processes for listing and renting

+Middlemen or brokers who charge recurring commissions on every rental

+Lack of a trusted platform to validate agreements and user experiences

+These challenges result in frustration, financial loss, and an overall lack of trust in the rental ecosystem—especially for students and outstation tenants.

 ---